ucisharadlab/nomad_farml/README.md

 ### Step 2: Upload Data & Train

 1. Click **"Choose File"** and select a CSV file.
 The target variable (the class label) should be the second-to-last column.
-The smallest dataset(smaller models) is available as part of this repository.
+The smallest dataset(smaller models) is available as part of this repository - UNSW_NB15_training-set.csv.
 2. Click **"Upload and Train"**.
 3. The system will train all models in your list and display the "Individual Model Performance" table, showing the baseline results.